spaceSEED/2DEngine/README.md

 # 2DEngine
-A simple Java-based 2d game engine.
+A simple Java-based 2d game engine, using the Java Graphics library.
-It's still in progress but is an attempt at using the Java graphics libraries for simple games.
+For use with simple 2D game projects.

 Currently Supported:
 -Background layers